 Here's Help deciding where to lay your baby's head.

-By Jeannette Crenshaw, MSN, RN, IBCLC, LCCE, FACCE
+By Jeannette Crenshaw, DNP, RN, IBCLC, NEA-BC, FAAN, LCCE, FACCE, and Linda J. Smith, MPH, IBCLC, LCCE, FACCE

 Ask anyone how much sleep you’re likely to get after your baby is born and they’ll all tell you the same thing: “Not much.”
 But ask where your baby should sleep and you’ll probably get several different answers.
 Even the professionals can’t agree.
-The American Academy of Pediatrics (AAP) advises parents not to take their babies with them to sleep at night (called “bed-sharing”) due to the belief that this increases the risk of sudden infant death syndrome (SIDS).
-The AAP recommends that babies have a separate but nearby place to sleep, such as a crib in the parents’ bedroom.
+The American Academy of Pediatrics (AAP) advises parents not to take their babies with them to sleep at night on the same sleeping surfact (called “bed-sharing”) due to the belief that this increases the risk of sudden infant death syndrome (SIDS).
+The AAP recommends that babies have a separate but nearby place to sleep, such as a crib or bassinet in the parents’ bedroom for at least the first six months and, optimally, for the first year.
 No research is available to support the notion that it’s safer for babies to sleep alone, or that those who do become more independent than babies who sleep with their parents.
-In fact, some experts suggest that bed-sharing may actually promote self-reliance and self-esteem.
-At the end of the day (literally), the choice is yours.

 Skin-to-Skin & Rooming-In